vren1/coding-challenge-2023-spring/README.md

 First, I trained a decision tree model on my dataset.
 It gave me a high accuracy of 97.8%, but I wanted to see if I could get a higher accuracy with random forest.
 I trained the random forest model and achieved an accuracy of 100%!
 Very impressive.

 ## Using my model
-Now that I had a trained model, I decided to test it out a little with my own inputs.
+Now that I had a trained model, I decided to test it out a little with my own input.
 I gave it data describing the sun to see if it would predict a main sequence star type of 3.
 It did.
 Yay

-## Inadvertantly using another model
+## Using another model
 Next, I decided to do the suggested task and try and find the line of data most similar to the sun.
 For that, I used the nearest neighbors class of scikit-learn.
 I tried first scaling the data before giving it to the model, but actually produced a more accurate result without scaling.
 And after that, I was done!

 # Sources